wp-plugins/wp-paypal/readme.txt

 == Description ==

-[WP PayPal](http://wphowto.net/wordpress-paypal-plugin-732) plugin allows you to easily create PayPal Buy Now, Add to Cart, Donation or Subscription type buttons.
+[PayPal Button](http://wphowto.net/wordpress-paypal-plugin-732) plugin allows you to easily create PayPal Buy Now, Add to Cart, Donation or Subscription type buttons.
 It generates dynamic buttons using shortcodes that enable PayPal checkout on your WordPress site.

 = Features =

+* Sell products or services using PayPal
 * Create PayPal buttons on the fly in a post/page using shortcodes
 * Accept once off payments or recurring payments
 * Accept donations from users